djangofan/karate-test-prime-example/README.md

 Run with

-    mvn clean verify
+    gradle build

-Report can be found at `target/cucumber-html-reports/overview-features.html`
+Report can be found at `build/cucumber-html-reports/overview-features.html`